grubeeric/node-js-server/README.md

 Basic nodejs server.
 Can handle http requests and response for time stamps and return JSON data.
+Doesn't really do much beyond handling these requests.
+Made for my own knowledge on NodeJS http servers as well as handling asynchronous tasks in series.

 ## Running the server